wcysai/starter-hugo-academic/content/authors/JiahengWang/_index.md

     url: https://www.ed.ac.uk/informatics

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student at the School of Informatics, University of Edinburgh.
+bio: I am a Ph.D student at the School of Informatics, University of Edinburgh.
 My research interest lies in several topics in theoretical computer science.